JasonLocklin/Dissertation/VWM/Results.md

-removing one or both extreme examples from the two older groups may result in a significant group effect, the procedure would only increase the homogeneity of the two older groups, implying an effect of age rather than neglect (Figure [fig:VWM_Precision]).
+removing one or both extreme examples from the two older groups may result in a significant group effect, the procedure would only increase the homogeneity of the two older groups, implying an effect of age rather than neglect (Figure [fig.VWM_Precision]).
 It is also worth noting that all of the patients responded within the range of performance observed in the two control groups.

-TODO: Figure[fig:VWM_Precision] goes about here.
-Caption: Figure depicts the precision of responses (coded as $1/SD$ of the response distribution, so higher values indicate better performance).
-The groups do not statistically differ in their ability to manually indicate their response precisely.
+![Figure depicts the precision of responses (coded as $1/SD$ of the response distribution, so higher values indicate better performance).
+The groups do not statistically differ in their ability to manually indicate their response precisely.](fig.VWM_Precision.pdf.png)

 [pTarget] Because the single target condition has no non-targets, and therefore no $P_{NT}$ (i.e., $P_{T} = (1 - P_{G})$), there is
 effectively only one dependent variable and the choice of which probability to use for analysis is arbitrary.
 For convenience,
 $P_{G}$ is used here as the dependant variable.
-As can be seen in figure [fig:VWM_1Target], the two healthy groups perform nearly perfectly by this metric.
+As can be seen in figure [fig.VWM_1Target], the two healthy groups perform nearly perfectly by this metric.
 A one-way ANOVA containing all three group means was significant ($F(2) = 38$, $\text{p} < 0.001$).
 Tukey HSD tests were performed to compare the means, and the two